 - My Account

-On this date in 1949, Phyllis Hyman, a Black singer and entertainer, was born.
+On this date in 1949, Phyllis Hyman, a Black singer, and entertainer was born.

-In 1976, Norman Connors worked with her on his album, "You Are My Starship," which included Hyman singing "Bethcha By Golly Wow."
-Arista records signed her in 1977; she fit well with the company's direction of sophisticated vocals with a hint of jazz.
+In 1976, Norman Connors worked with her on his album, "You Are My Starship," which included Hyman singing "Betcha By Golly Wow."
+Arista Records signed her in 1977; she fit well with the company's direction of sophisticated vocals with a hint of jazz.
 Through the label, she affected the charts with "Somewhere in My Lifetime" and "You Know How to Love Me."
 Hyman married her manager, Larry Alexander, in the late 1970s, but their personal and professional associations ended in divorce.
 This would haunt her for the rest of her life.
 Soon after, she won a spot on the Duke Ellington Revue, "Sophisticated Ladies," and she was nominated for a Tony Award in 1981, remaining with the show for three years.

 In 1986, Hyman moved to the Philly International record label and made some of her best recordings.
 Albums such as "Living All Alone" and "Prime of My Life" (1991) were released.
 Also during this period, she was filling venues such as Harlem’s Apollo Theater, Oakland’s Paramount, and The Fox in St. Louis, often wearing traditional African costumes.
 Her versatility is shown in a short but impressive performance in Spike Lee’s film "School Daze."
 In the 1990s, Hyman gained weight and there were rumors of drug and alcohol abuse.
 She gave a touching confession when interviewed on the Arsenio Hall Show of how lonely and unhappy she was at the time.

 On June 30, 1995, just before a show with the Whispers singing group, Phyllis Hyman committed suicide.